 All three sizes are available in digital or traditional offset printing, depending on the print run.
 The print quality is high, the colors are rich, and there are several paper options to choose from for your project.

-One of the popular uses of print-on-demand newspapers is for personalized newspapers—such as printing a collection of blog posts or online journal articles.
+We can help you design and print personalized newspapers—such as printing a collection of blog posts or online journal articles.
 Despite the onslaught of web publishing and social media, readers still enjoy the tactile nature of reading in print, and there is an enduring affection for newspapers and newsprint.
 As we move into a digital world, there seems to be a focus on creating high-quality printed products that last—and a POD newspaper fits into that nicely.